-The IA32\MCi\CTL MSR controls error reporting for errors produced by a particular hardware unit (or group of hardware units).
+The IA32\MCi\CTL MSR controls signaling of #MC for errors produced by a particular hardware unit (or group of hardware units).
 Each of the 64 flags (EEj) represents a potential error.
-Setting an EEj flag enables reporting of the associated error and clearing it disables reporting of the error.
-The processor does not write changes to bits that are not implemented.
+Setting an EEj flag enables signaling #MC of the associated error and clearing it disables signaling of the error.
+Error logging happens regardless of the setting of these bits.
+The processor drops writes to bits that are not implemented.
 Figure 15-5 shows the bit fields of IA32\MCi\CTL.